-Kelly has over 17 years of nonprofit development experience with a variety of organizations, including the Kimmel Center for the Performing Arts (Philadelphia), Susquehanna University (Selinsgrove, PA) and Cabrini University (Radnor, PA).
-In her work at these nonprofits, she began by overseeing the operational aspects of the development function—including database administration, donor stewardship and prospect research—before moving into chief development officer roles.
+Kelly has more than 20 years of development experience with a variety of nonprofits, including the Kimmel Center for the Performing Arts (Philadelphia), Susquehanna University (Selinsgrove, PA) and Cabrini University (Radnor, PA).
+In her work at these organizations, she oversaw the operational aspects of the development function—database administration, donor stewardship and prospect research—before moving into major gifts and chief development officer roles.

-In addition to her work at S&W, Kelly serves as lead faculty and subject matter expert for leadership at Northcentral University (NCU) in San Diego, CA, designing online course curricula for the master’s and doctoral business and organizational leadership programs, including development of the nonprofit management specialization.
-At NCU, she is also an instructor of master’s and doctoral business, public administration, nonprofit management and organizational leadership courses, and is an instructor of master’s-level courses in philanthropy at Central Michigan University (CMU).
+In addition to her work at S&W, Kelly was an instructor of master’s-level courses in philanthropy at Central Michigan University (CMU).
+She has also served as lead faculty and subject matter expert for leadership at Northcentral University (NCU) in San Diego, CA, designing online course curricula for the master’s and doctoral business and organizational leadership programs, including development of the nonprofit management specialization.
+At NCU, she was also an instructor of master’s and doctoral business, public administration, nonprofit management and organizational leadership courses.

-Kelly earned a Ph.D. in administration and leadership in the nonprofit and public sectors; an M.B.A. in leadership and a B.S. in business administration, marketing and information systems.
+Kelly earned her Ph.D. in administration and leadership in the nonprofit and public sectors; M.B.A. in leadership; and B.S. in business administration, marketing and information systems.
 She holds a certificate in nonprofit management from The Nonprofit Center at La Salle University’s School of Business (Philadelphia) and a Blackbaud certification in Raiser’s Edge.
 She is currently serving on the board of directors for the Association of Fundraising Professionals-Greater Philadelphia Chapter (AFP-GPC) and is a Certified Fund Raising Executive (CFRE).